TedHusted/awake/awake.md/awake.md

 A hologram of the council logo hung above them like a chandelier.
 The hologram shimmers, replacing the logo with an agenda.

-Hercules moves into the circle with ethereal grace, steps silent, as though he is barely tethered to the ground.
+Hercules moves into the circle with ethereal grace.
+His steps are silent, as if he is barely tethered to the ground.

 The agenda items are: